mightymatth/earthquake-tools/tg-bot/README.md

 ## Local development

-Setup `ws-middleware` that will send events to `localhost:3300` and run the next
+Setup `eq-aggregator` that will send events to `localhost:3300` and run the next
 script:

 ```shell